-We have tried to make this number 2 the greatest success. of the "Dart" an annual and we are very sorry that the literary societies have failed to hand in their pictures for cuts.
+We have tried to make this number the greatest success. of the "Dort" an annual and we are very sorry that the literary societies have failed to hand in their pictures tor ents.

--0--One often hears another grumbling because he has been criticized.
+One often hours another grambling because he has been criticized.
 If it were not for criticism progress world stop.
 We would think that we had won the highest laurels.

-We sincerely hope that our successsors will have hearty co-operation among the students of the school next year, and hope the paper will be
+We sincerely hope that our successsors will have hearty co-operation among the students of the school next year, and hope the paper will be-

 When one has overcome his temper he has won a battle.
 Why do we get angry?
 What benefit do we derive from it?
-Look at the harm it dces.
+Look at the harm it does.
 It not only injures ourselves, but it has its effect on those about us.
 How much harm we can do in a fit of madness.
 Perhaps we may hurt the feelings of a very dear friend, we may apologize later but this does not entirely carry away the sting.
-Let us therefore be careful not to "fly off the handle" as it were.
+Let us therefore be careful not to "dy off the handle" as it were,